 From an asset protection point of view, one Trustee is best.
 The Trustee is an ‘at risk’ person.
 What happens if the Family Trust goes insolvent?
 The Trustee often goes down with the Family Trust.

 Does your Family Trust own bank accounts, shares and real estate?
-You transfer these from the old to the new Trustee.
+Transfer these from the old to the new Trustee.
 For the transfer of land, you need to get the transfer ‘stamped’ before you can lodge it at the titles office.
 There is generally no stamp duty (State law) or Capital Gains Tax (Federal law).
 This is when transfer assets from one trustee to another.
 This is especially if you use our Deed.
 However, NSW and ACT may apply stamp duty if you are not careful.
 See here.
 This on the transfer of real-estate from the old trustee to the new trustee.